kiyami/sneratio/README.md

 > This package calculates the best fit percentage contribution of supernova types (SNIa and SNcc) for a given abundace data for selected yield tables and models.

+> This package is introduced and used in the paper "The Relative Supernovae Contribution to the Chemical Enrichment History of Abell 1837".
+(Not published yet)

 #### Installation:

 > Type the following commands in terminal